Where can I study abroad?

 If you want to study for a year abroad as part of your current university course, then your choice may be limited depending on your university or choice.
 However, if you want to study your entire degree abroad then you have thousands of options to choose from - you can literally apply anywhere you want to.

 It’s completely up to you and depends on what type of course you want to study.

-If you want to study for an entire undergraduate degree you could be there for around 3 or 4 years, alternatively you could choose to just study abroad for a year as part of your degree in the UK, or you could go abroad just for a term or as part of a summer school programme.
+If you want to study for an entire undergraduate degree you could be there for around 3 or 4 years.
+Alternatively, you could choose to study abroad for a year as part of your UK degree.
+You can even go abroad for just a term or as part of a summer school programme.

 How much will studying abroad cost me?

-The cost of studying abroad is going to differ from country to country but there are some things to be aware of, like the fact that China is one of the cheapest countries to live in or that the USA has some of the highest tuition fees.
+The cost of studying abroad is going to differ from country to country, but there are some things to be aware of - for example the fact that China is one of the cheapest countries to live in whilst the USA has some of the highest tuition fees.

-It’s worth looking around to see what best suits your budget as well as considering what financial support may be available to you.
+It’s worth looking around to see what best suits your budget, whilst considering the financial support available to you.

-The price is also going to differ depending on what you study; you’ll pay different amounts for an entire degree in one country than you would for an Erasmus year or a summer school program.
+The price is also going to differ depending on what you study; you’ll pay different amounts for an entire degree in one country than you would for a summer school program.